-- Design and assemble exquisite tail lights as the jewelry of the vehicle by using cleaner welding process.
+- Design and assemble exquisite tail lights as the jewelry of the vehicle by using a cleaner welding process.

-- Assemble aesthetically pleasing, cost effective and durable products for electronics, home appliances and consumer goods industries.
+- Assemble aesthetically pleasing, cost-effective and durable products for electronics, home appliances, and consumer goods industries.

 Following we discuss three emerging technologies offering Particulate Free Welding for plastic parts.

 Infrared Welding: Weld area is heated by direct infrared exposure using an infrared emitter for a sufficient length of time to produce a molten layer.
 Once the surface is melted the IR emitter is withdrawn, then the parts are pressed together, and the melt solidifies to form a bond.

 - Fast, non-contact, particulate free welding method which produces smooth flash fully attached to the part.

 - Easily joins the widest variety of plastic parts with different shapes and sizes

 - Strong welds, hermetic seal.